spring-epfl/private-collection-matching/GoPSI/README.md

 $ go build
 ```

-### Testing
+## Testing

-Before running the test, make sure that the `const FPS_MINI_PATH` from the `config.go` file correctly links to a compound fingerprint file.
-We make sure this that address is correct in the docker, but you may have to modify it when running outside the docker.
-You can use the following command to test the benchmark.
-Running all tests takes 5-10 minutes.
+Our implementations come with a collection of tests.
+You can run these tests (either from the docker container or locally) by running:

 ```
-$ cd pkg/psm
+$ cd GoPSI/pkg/psm
 $ go test
 ```

+Running all tests takes 5-10 minutes.

+As long as you call `go test` directly from the `psm` directory this will work directly.
+Otherwise, please update the `const FPS_MINI_PATH` path variable in `config.go` to point to the absolute path to of the `data/raw_chem/fps-mini.txt` file.

-## CLI
+## Benchmarking scripts

+We implemented three benchmarking scripts to evaluate the framework in different configurations:  `cmd/chem_search/chem_search`, `cmd/doc_search/doc_search`, and `cmd/small_domain_bench/small_domain_bench`.
+Passing in the `-h` flag prints the help message.

+*Note.* For benchmarking purposes the randomness seed is fixed between runs.
+When using the framework directly (see below), you should use `rand.Seed()` to ensure the randomness is different for each run.

+*Shared parameters.*

 ### Running CLI
 You can run the `GoPSI/cmd/chem_search/chem_search` and `GoPSI/cmd/doc_search/doc_search` executables to access our CLI.
 Setting the `-h` prints the manual to use the CLI.

-*Note.* The randomness seed is fixed between runs.
-You should use `rand.Seed()` if you want different randomness between multiple runs.

 Common arguments between document and chemical search:
 ```